Plans, estimating proposals and notice to bidders

 Other options as provided in Article 1102.11 of The Standard Specifications, or as provided elsewhere in the contract documents.
-A bidder may submit a certified check or credit union certified share draft, cashier's check, money order, or bank draft drawn on a solvent bank or credit union, TSB Bond Waiver, AND make sure the Office of Contracts has received your Proposal Guaranty/Bid Bond PRIOR to letting.
+A bidder may submit a certified check or credit union certified share draft, cashier's check, money order, or bank draft drawn on a solvent bank or credit union, TSB Bond Waiver, AND make sure the Contracts Bureau has received your Proposal Guaranty/Bid Bond PRIOR to letting.

 Submitting a bid